 PADDLEBOARDING.

 Both fun-filled and seriously calming, stand-up paddleboarding (SUP) is a great way to spend any sunny (or not so sunny) day.
+And it looks like more people than ever are taking their pooches along for the ride. #DogsWhoPaddleboard saw the largest growth from December 2021 to September 2022 – 17.1% to be precise.

 To keep everyone safe and happy, introduce your dog slowly to the paddleboard on dry land before you approach taking it on water.
 Doggy buoyancy aids are also perfect for an added layer of protection.
 And remember: bring plenty of drinking water, don’t stay in the warm sun too long and keep plenty of treats up your sleeve, so your dog will learn to love paddleboarding as much as you do.